pawanit17/Teamcenter_RabbitMQ_Integration/README.md

 RabbitMQ is a messaging service that is quite popular.
 It also supports clustering for fault tolerance and scalability.

+Has centralized / broker architecture unlike Kafka, which is decentralized.

 Messaging Protocols that are popular:

 STOMP - Simple Text Oriented Messaging Protocol